okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rate-limits/index.md

 * [Okta API endpoints and per-user limits](/docs/reference/rl-additional-limits/#okta-api-endpoints-and-per-user-limits): API endpoints that take username and password credentials, including the [Authentication API](/docs/reference/api/authn/) and the [OAuth 2.0 Resource Owner Password flow](/docs/guides/implement-grant-type/ropassword/main/), have a per-username rate limit to prevent brute force attacks with the user's password.
 [SMS and Call factor endpoints](/docs/reference/rl-additional-limits/#sms-and-call-rate-limits) also have a per-username rate limit.

-* [Okta-generated email message rate limits](/docs/reference/rl-additional-limits/#okta-generated-email-message-rate-limits): These rate limits vary by email type.
+* [Okta-generated email rate limits](/docs/reference/rl-additional-limits/#okta-generated-email-rate-limits): These rate limits vary by email type.
 Okta enforces rate limits on the number of Okta-generated email messages that are sent to customers and customer users.
 For example, if the number of emails sent to a given user exceeds the per-minute limit for a given email type, subsequent emails of that type are dropped for that user until that minute elapses.